 And Jaya was unstoppable, “This is the best part about dining out.
 Even though we had just two cups of coffee, the staff over here didn’t pressure us to leave when finished.
-But if you are seated at a reserved table, they may come and politely request us to hurry or leave as they must prepare and set the table for the reserved guests.
+But if you are seated at a reserved table, they may come and politely request us to hurry or leave as they must prepare and set the reserved guests’ table.
 I like that etiquette very much.
-That way we can have better conversations.”
+That way, we can have better conversations.”

 What can a vegetarian find at 9 pm in a train station in Genève?
-It was a rarity for a person to not eat meat in this part of the world.
-But there he was sticking to his beliefs and policy of remaining that way.
-Jaya understood where he was coming from and didn’t advocate him.
+It was a rarity for a person not to eat meat in this part of the world.
+But there he was, sticking to his beliefs and policy of remaining that way.
+Jaya understood where he was coming from and didn’t advocate for him.

-Jaya shifted to eating meat when she found it tough living in Lausanne.
+Jaya shifted to eating meat when she found it challenging living in Lausanne.